 Dominant signs and symptoms

-Individuals affected by mucopolysaccharidosis share many similar symptoms – involvement of multiple organ systems, distinctive facial features, as well as abnormalities of the skeleton (namely problems with joints).
+Individuals affected by mucopolysaccharidosis share many similar symptoms, namely the involvement of multiple organ systems, distinctive facial features, as well as abnormalities of the skeleton, particularly within the joints.
 The age of the onset and severity of clinical presentation may vary significantly both within and among the seven major types of mucopolysaccharidoses.

-Patients are normal at birth, although some of them (mostly those with MPS 7) can present with hydrops fetalis – a severe and challenging fetal condition defined as the excessive accumulation of fluid within the fetal extravascular compartments and body cavities resulting in edema, effusions and ascites.
-In most of the other cases clinical signs appear after several months or years.
+Patients are normal at birth, although some (mostly those with MPS 7) can present with hydrops fetalis.
+Hydrops fetalis is a severe and challenging fetal condition defined as the excessive accumulation of fluid within the fetal extravascular compartments and body cavities resulting in edema, effusions, and ascites.
+In most of the other cases, clinical signs appear after several months or years.

-Organ involvement depends on the type of mucopolysaccharidosis – for example, patients with MPS 6 have severe skeletal and heart disease without cognitive impairment, those with MPS 4 have serious skeletal dysplasia and joint hypermobility, while patients with MPS 3 have little somatic involvement, but early and severe neurological impairment.
+Organ involvement depends on the type of mucopolysaccharidosis.
+For example, patients with MPS 6 have severe skeletal and heart disease without cognitive impairment, whereas those with MPS 4 have serious skeletal dysplasia and joint hypermobility.
+Comparatively, patients with MPS 3 have little somatic involvement, but early and severe neurological impairment.

 A wide phenotypic spectrum can be observed within the same type of mucopolysaccharidosis as well.
-For example, an early involvement of many organs and functions (cardiac, skeletal, auditory, visual and neurological systems) are practically the rule in the severe form of MPS 1 called Hurler syndrome; on the other hand, patients with the attenuated form of MPS 1 called Scheie syndrome can present with one isolated symptom or sign in the third decade of life.
+For example, early involvement of many organs and functions including the cardiac, skeletal, auditory, visual, and neurological systems are practically the rule in the severe form of MPS 1 called Hurler syndrome.
+On the other hand, patients with the attenuated form of MPS 1 called Scheie syndrome can present with one isolated symptom or sign in the third decade of life.

-Musculoskeletal involvement is a common feature in all types of mucopolysacchardioses.
-Differentiation of these disorders from the inflammatory arthritides is essential if early treatment is the end-goal.
-Attention to the characteristics of the musculoskeletal disease and appropriate radiographic investigation facilitates the timely diagnosis and appropriate management of the affected individuals.
+Musculoskeletal involvement is a common feature in all types of mucopolysaccharidoses.
+Differentiation of these disorders from the inflammatory arthritides is essential if early treatment is the end goal.
+Attention to the characteristics of the musculoskeletal disease and appropriate radiographic investigation facilitates the timely diagnosis and appropriate management of affected individuals.

 Vision problems are also a common finding.
 Glaucomas have been reported in MPS 1 and MPS 6, while cataracts can be found in MPS 3 and MPS 4.
 Retinal degeneration can occur later in life, resulting in the loss of peripheral vision and night blindness.